ABDIEL m BiblicalMeans

 chi "god, spiritual being" and

-CILLIAN m IrishProbably from Gaelic
+Cillian m IrishProbably from Old Irish

-ceall meaning
+cell meaning

 "church" combined with a diminutive suffix.
 This was the name of a 7th-century Irish saint who evangelized in Franconia.
 He was martyred in Würzburg.

-CYRIACUS m Late RomanLatinized form of the Greek name
+Cyriacus m Late RomanLatinized form of the Greek name

 Κυριακός (Kyriakos), which meant